JustForFunOk/git_contributions_graph/repositories/README.md

 # README
-put all your git repositories to this folder
+put all your git repositories or link to this folder